L\'evy systems and moment formulas for mixed Poisson integrals: L evy systems

+The purpose of this section is to show usability of our formulas.
 A typical application of the L\'evy system is to the well-known Ikeda-Watanabe formula \cite{MR0142153}, given as \eqref{eq:IW} below.
-The formula concerns the behavior of the L\'evy process $X$ in $\Rd$ as it reaches the complement of the open set $D$.
+The formula concerns the situation of the L\'evy process $X$ in $\Rd$ as it reaches the complement of the open set $D\subset \Rd$.
 We shall use the usual Markovian notation: for $x\in \Rd$ we write $\E^x$ and $\PP^x$ for the expectation and distribution of $x+X$, but we use the same symbol $X$ for the resulting process, cf. \cite[Chapter~8]{MR1739520}.
 We write $p_t(x, A)=p_t(A-x)=\PP^x(X_t\in A)$, so that